SajjadRezaei/notification-service/Readme.md

 ### 1. Produce an Event

-This endpoint allows you to produce an event and send it to RabbitMQ.
+This endpoint allows you to produce an event and send to RabbitMQ.

 - **Endpoint**: `POST /event`
 - **Request Body**: